 Class and Event Cancellations

-With the state-wide Stay at Home order in effect until at least May 31, 2020, NEST will be transitioning to online models for as many events and classes as possible.
+Even though Washington’s stay at home orders are beginning to lift, NEST will keep all programming online until at least through July.
 Make sure you are on our newsletter mailing list to get the most up-to-date information about these changes.

 Visit our Virtual Events page to learn how to access virtual NEST events that are free and open to the public from your own home.

 This page will be updated with any further closures or cancellations.

 Visit our home page and virtual events page for the most recent updates about NEST events during this time, how you can help us, or how we can help you.

 Those over the age of 65 and people who have an underlying medical condition (such as heart disease, diabetes, HIV, etc.) are more at risk for severe illness.
 See our Social Distancing page for more information on how this could affect you and your loved ones.

 What Are the Symptoms?

 One of the reasons this virus is so tricky to catch is that the symptoms (fever, coughing, shortness of breath, Chills, muscle pain, sore throat, and new loss of taste or smell) are often similar to symptoms shown by someone who has a common cold or the flu.
 These symptoms may appear between 2 and 14 days of exposure, but anyone could be a carrier of COVID-19 regardless of whether or not they show any symptoms.
 That is why social distancing is so important right now.